b9Joker108/hummingbird_style/DISCLAIMER.md

 Final Notice
 This Statement of Disclaimer exists to protect the integrity of the REPOSITORY while upholding the self‑sovereignty of all stakeholders in a comprehensive, 360 degrees purview.
 If you do not agree to these terms, do not use the REPOSITORY.

+Here’s a professionalized formulation you can subsume into your Statement of Disclaimer for your repositories:

+---

+### Provisional Status of Content ###

+Unless otherwise specified, all GitHub Flavored Markdown (*.md) documents within this repository are to be regarded as provisional drafts.
+A document attains authoritative, finalized or canonical status only when its YAML frontmatter explicitly declares a ```status``` field with the value ```final``` with the ```signoff``` field populated with a name of a contributor authorized to sign-off content.
+In the absence of such a declaration, no Markdown file should be construed as definitive, complete or binding.

+---

+Why this works
+- Clarity: It sets a default assumption (provisional) and a clear override condition (frontmatter status: final).
+- Consistency: Contributors and readers know exactly where to look for the authoritative signal.
+- Extensibility: You can later add other recognized values (draft, review, deprecated) without changing the principle.

+---

+Would you like me to also draft a short YAML schema snippet (like a mini frontmatter template) that contributors can copy‑paste into new .md files, so they always remember to set the status field?
+That way your disclaimer and your workflow reinforce each other.